alexschmidt123/company_list/README.md

 **How to use:**

 1. Download the file and unzip it
-2. Open MySQL Workbench and create a new schemas named *"company_schema"*
+2. Open MySQL Workbench and create a new schemas named *"company_schema".*
-3. Open
+3. Open companies.mwb with MySQL and implement front engineer to build up local database.
 4. Open the configuration file at *company_list\flask_app\config\mysqlconnection.py* and modify user and password to match your local database at line 6 and line 7
 5. Open the terminal, and type *"cd [unzipped folder's path]"*
 6. Check whether your PC is equipped with *"pipenv"*.
 If not, you can google it.
 There are many methods to install *"pip"* and *"pipenv"* on the Internet.